 There, now you’re getting into the swing of things.
-Don’t be afraid of repeating the steps as and when necessary, and remember, there is no set time limit for this.
-As long as you both are enjoying it, the process and the bonding, keep at it.
+Don’t be afraid to repeat the steps as necessary; remember, there is no set time limit for this.
+As long as you both enjoy the process and the bonding, keep at it.

-We hope that this guide has been beneficial and will help your little one relax which in turn will lead to a more relaxing time for you so that you may catch up on some rest.
+We hope that this guide has been beneficial and will help your little one relax, which will lead to a more relaxing time for you so that you may catch up on some rest.

 Baby massages are a wonderful, soothing therapy that calms your baby and promotes bonding time.
 For instance, if you notice your little one has been moody or crying, you may consider giving a colic massage for newborn to calm him or her down.
 However, massaging doesn’t come naturally to all parents.
 Don’t be discouraged if massaging your baby doesn’t work out at first.

-You and your baby may have to go through a fair bit of trial and error before getting the massage just right.
+You and your baby may undergo a fair bit of trial and error before getting the massage right.
 With each go around, you will be developing a deeper, loving bond with your baby.
-Keep at it, even if you don’t get the hang of baby massages at first.
+Keep at it, even if you don’t get the hang of baby massages.
 Your baby will thank you for it.

-Alternatively, you can have a masseuse guide you on the proper way to do so.
+Alternatively, you can have a masseuse guide you on how to do so properly.
 Yes, on top of massage for pregnant women and postnatal massage, we at Post Natal Massage Singapore have professional masseuses who can give you a tutorial on how to massage your baby for FREE with our postnatal packages.
 So, sign up with us for a win-win of massages to help you lose weight and learn how to help your baby sleep, grow, and develop better.

 Discover more about our massage for pregnant women, postnatal massage and more relaxing massages for mommies of all stages now!